varun13169/Engineers_Garage/Controlling Mouse Pointer using Python Script and Accelerometer/README.md

 #Controlling Mouse Pointer using Python Script and Accelerometer

 ##Requirements:
-* Arduino with Atmega328p
+* Arduino with Atmega328p<br>
-* Accelerometer ADXL335
+* Accelerometer ADXL335<br>
-* Python 2.7 on your machine
+* Python 2.7 on your machine<br>
-* Python libraries: [Pyserial] and [Autopy]
+* Python libraries: [Pyserial] and [Autopy]<br>

 ##Summary:
-There are many ways of controlling mouse pointer using atmega328p, and I find using a python script and an arduino best and effective one because of the following reasons:
+There are many ways of controlling mouse pointer using atmega328p, and I find using a python script and an arduino best and effective one because of the following reasons:<br>
-1. Python is a common language and comes pre-installed in almost all LINUX distros.
+1. Python is a common language and comes pre-installed in almost all LINUX distros.<br>
-2. Using python script makes this project compatible to cross platforms, as no fancy software is needed.
+2. Using python script makes this project compatible to cross platforms, as no fancy software is needed.<br>
-3. Using an arduino saves me from the trouble that goes into making the whole circuit and then connecting it through a USB to TTL converter.
+3. Using an arduino saves me from the trouble that goes into making the whole circuit and then connecting it through a USB to TTL converter.<br>

 I’ll be using two non-standard libraries viz.
 Pyserial and Autopy both of them are freely available and easy to install, just like any non-standard library.<br>
-Accelerometer that I’m using is ADXL335, it’s a triple axis accelerometer.
+Accelerometer that I’m using is ADXL335, it’s a triple axis accelerometer.<br>

 ##Project's Video: